Are you “In the Dog House”?

 The History of Get Out of the Dog House Day

 The day takes place annually on the third Monday in July.
 The phrase “In the doghouse” usually means in disgrace or out of favor.
 The original idea came from the symbolism in the 1911 Peter Pan novel written by J. M. Barrie in chapter16 when Mr. Darling goes out and sleeps in the dog kennel, remorseful of not paying enough attention to his family and allowing his children to be kidnapped.
-Although the it is not written as the specific idea and is not fully recognized as an idiom or the now well-known phrase until it is written in print in Criminalese, 1926, by J. J. Fintery.
+Although it is not written as the specific idea and is not fully recognized as an idiom, or the now well-known phrase, until it is written in print in Criminalese, 1926, by J. J. Fintery.